wrkzcoin/wrkzcoin/external/zstd/programs/zstd.1.md

     algorithm will run faster with d <= _8_.
     Good values for _k_ vary widely based on the input data, but a safe range is [2 * _d_, 2000].
+    If _split_ is 100, all input samples are used for both training and testing to find optimal _d_ and _k_ to build dictionary.
     Supports multithreading if `zstd` is compiled with threading support.
+    Having _shrink_ enabled takes a truncated dictionary of minimum size and doubles in size until compression ratio of the truncated dictionary is at most _shrinkDictMaxRegression%_ worse than the compression ratio of the largest dictionary.

     Examples: